PRETgroup/bittide_sim_wip/README.md

 `python3 System.py --conf arch.json`

-Included are three example config files, one for each of the PI, Reframing, and TSBD controllers with a three-node mesh topology.
+Included are three example config files, one for each of the PI, Reframing, and FFP controllers with a three-node mesh topology.

 To use the architecture creation tool:
 `python3 GraphMaker.py`